Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 In the previous step, it was identified that the sequential manner of data transfer and kernel execution is the main bottleneck of the design performance.
 In this step, the AI Engine kernel is replaced with a vectorized version to reduce kernel execution time.
 Change the working directory to `single_aie_gmio/step2`.
 The vectorized kernel code is in `aie/weighted_sum.cc`.

-Besides the kernel update, you van perform asynchronous GMIO transfers for inputs.
+Besides the kernel update, you can perform asynchronous GMIO transfers for inputs.
 Skip synchronous GMIO transfers for outputs in this step.
 The purpose of mixing synchronous and asynchronous GMIO transfers is to overlap data transfer and kernel execution, thereby improving the performance.

 Examine the code in the main function `aie/graph.cpp`. `ITERATION` is four, and the graph is executed by four iterations with `gr.run(ITERATION)` and the GMIO transaction from memory to AI Engine is through non-blocking GMIO API `gr.gmioIn.gm2aie_nb(dinArray,BLOCK_SIZE_in_Bytes);`.
 It does not block the following executions.
 However, you can continue to use the blocking GMIO API for output data.